JuPedSim/JuPedSim/README.md

 ## Further Reading

 The official page of the project is found [here](http://www.jupedsim.org).

+The code is *actively developed* in a [GitLab repository](https://cst.version.fz-juelich.de/public/projects).
+Please consider cloning the code their.